Loading... Background job is running.

 Private Packagist Enterprise

-Private Packagist Security Monitoring searches the dependencies of your private packages for known security vulnerabilities.
-Packages are analyzed every time we find a new commit in your package and when a new vulnerability is published in one of the databases.
+Private Packagist Security Monitoring searches the dependencies of your projects for known security vulnerabilities.
+Projects, which are Composer packages with a composer.lock file, are analyzed every time you push a new commit to your project and when a new vulnerability is published in one of the databases.

-The following databases are used to analyze your packages:
+The following databases are used to analyze your projects:

 Security monitoring is available for packages in your organization.
 To monitor your projects, you must add them to Private Packagist as packages, even if you do not intend to install them as a dependency.